 2. Find fun tableware

 When my daughter gets to sit down to a meal and enjoy it on fun tableware, she is suddenly so much more interested in what is on her plate.
-Invest in some fun table settings that your child will like, and it will make meal time that much more fun for them.
+Invest in some fun table settings that your child will like, such as this Dumbo 5-piece Melamine Set, and it will make meal time that much more fun for them.

 3. Have a picnic